Plenty to choose from

 Open daily 09:00-19:00

 The best of a few hole-in-the-wall used book shops in the Khao San Road vicinity, Shaman’s selection is a direct reflection of what travellers on the Southeast Asia backpacking trail are reading.
 Along with an entire wall of fiction, you’ll find no shortage of books on travel, spirituality, philosophy and art — all regularly debated subjects in Khao San cafes.
 If nothing strikes your fancy at Shaman, a couple of smaller, nameless bookshops off nearby Soi Rambutri are also worth a peek.
-Prices are low, trades are welcome and some books in French, German, Dutch, Spanish and other languages are also available.
+Prices are low and trades are welcome.

 71 Khao San Road